Radiator Server Documentation — v10.33.1

 no-fallback

 Only attempts the first available server.
 If that server fails, the request fails immediately without trying other servers.
 Use when backend failures should be immediately visible rather than masked by failover.
-Not really intended for production use cases.

 backends {